compodoc/compodoc/README.md

   -d, --output [folder]    Where to store the generated documentation
 ```

+## Why this tool ?

+Because we doesn't find our needs on existing tools.
+We want to have a single place where there is :
+- api documentation of code (typedoc)
+- component(s) documentation
+- general documentation (\*.md files)

+## Why not a SPA for outputed documentation ?

+[KISS principle](https://en.wikipedia.org/wiki/KISS_principle) or shortly __"Keep it simple"__.
+We think static html files are simpler than another SPA inside an "SPA documentation".

 ## Roadmap

 - [ ] module(s) page(s) with ngmodule comments